top of page

 scooping some worm castings

-Worm castings are the waste products of earthworms after they consume organic matter.
-Earthworms ingest dead plant material, break it down in their digestive systems, and excrete nutrient-rich, finely-textured humus.
-This substance is a blend of organic matter, beneficial microorganisms, and essential nutrients, making it a superb natural fertilizer and soil conditioner.
 Please see our table of contents below for easier navigation of this guide.
-For information on our worm castings and how to use them in your garden please visit our using worm castings to grow healthy plants blog post.
-To buy our worm castings please click the green button below.
+For information on our worm castings and how to use them in your garden, please visit our using worm castings to grow healthy plants blog post.
+To buy our worm castings, please click the green button below.

 Worm Castings Benefits in the Garden